-If you’re curious to discover more of greater Denver’s spectacular play areas, get a copy of my guide book Denver Playgrounds & Parks.
-For a review of all 756 playgrounds, download my iPhone app.
+If you’re curious to discover more of greater Denver’s spectacular play areas, and read reviews of all 756 playgrounds, download my iPhone app.
 Visit the App Store or get details at the project website, playgroundsdenver.com.
 Happy exploring!

 Come check out one of Denver’s super playgrounds!
 The many unique play opportunities include a tall covered climbing tower, rubber hills, a hanging seesaw swing, and a super fast concrete hill slide.
 Climb to the top of the tower and slide down on the inside!
 Countless climbing ribbons, nets, and spirals abound.
 There are also 8 swings, 9 spring toys, and plenty of spinners.

 Location: Julian Street & W Howard Place, Denver

 This gigantic play area is a free activity center that offers families a break while shopping at the Denver Premium Outlets mall.
 The playground is open to the public, even if you’re not on a shopping trip.
 Super-tall slides, climbing towers, and large nets dominate the playground.
 Bridges, tunnels, and platforms are scattered throughout.
 Explore the dinosaur area, climbing ribbons, and turf hills.

 Location: 13801 Grant Street, Thornton

 Built in 2014, this playground resembles a deep forest.
 Logs, trees, mushrooms, and boulders are everywhere, and the color dark green dominates.
 The huge colorful sprayground makes summer days so much more fun; the park also offers an adjacent creek, a memorial garden, and a spacious picnic area.